wandering-meditations/library/content/Essays/Poems.md

 To be without it is like losing the embrace of a divine dove.

 *inspiration [[Samarkand]]*
-- "If you cannot love, what use is the rising and the setting of the sun?"

 ---
 ### Sorrow and Joy